alcionai/corso/website/docs/support/known-issues.md

 * Link shares with password protection can't be restored.

-* All replies in a Teams Conversation are removed from backup when the root message gets deleted.
+* Teams conversation replies are only backed up if the parent message is available at the time of backup.